kalazzawi/AWS-Cloud-Practitioner/Domain2-QnA-SecurityAndCompliance.md

 ### Question 5

 What does the “Principle of Least Privilege” refer to?
-<br>&nbsp;&nbsp;&nbsp;&nbsp; You should grant your users only the permissions they need when they need them and nothing more.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. You should grant your users only the permissions they need when they need them and nothing more.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. All IAM users should have at least the necessary permissions to access the core AWS services.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. All trusted IAM users should have access to any AWS service in the respective AWS account.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. IAM users should not be granted any permissions; to keep your account safe.